TrashUwU/PokeAssistant/README.md

 The bot should be online now!

-### Step 3: Keeping the bot online (Optional)
+### Step 3: Keeping the bot online 24/7
-Replit shuts down projects that are inactive for over 5 minutes.
-The current code should already keep it up, but some users feedback that it doesn't.
-We will be using Uptime Robot to keep it up here.
+Your bot will shutdown if you close the replit window.
+We will be using UptimeRobot to keep the bot online 24/7.
 Create an account first: https://uptimerobot.com/signUp.

 After signing up, login and go to the Dashboard, click on **Create New Monitor**, the configurations are as follows: